qinghaoh/qinghaoh.github.io/_posts/2020-08-30-knapsack-problem.markdown

 Remember the essence of the function is _To pick, or not to pick_.

-The key point of solving Knapsack Problem is to identify the meaning of `weight`, `value` and `f` under a specific condition and apply the template.

 When the "weight" is a lower bound:

 ```c++